zuazo/chef3029-cookbook/README.md

 The vagrant boxes are publicly downloadable, see the [kitchen.yml](https://github.com/onddo/chef3029-cookbook/tree/master/.kitchen.yml) file.
 This boxes have a **non-stable version of Chef** 11.4.0 from [the last Pull Request on the ticket](https://github.com/btm/chef/pull/1) (2013-05-24).

+It is recommended to look at [the used recipe](https://github.com/onddo/chef3029-cookbook/tree/master/recipes/default.rb) and the [tests](https://github.com/onddo/chef3029-cookbook/tree/master/test/integration/default/bats/).

 Tested Platforms
 ----------------